Kimono structure and how to measure your size

 The length of nagajuban

-When you buying, please check which is used, se-mitake or kata-mitake.
+When you buy, please check which is used, se-mitake or kata-mitake.
 Most of the listed lengths are se-mitake.
 Here is an example.

 S : 118 ㎝ / M : 124 ㎝ / L : 129 ㎝ / LL : 133 ㎝

 When you wear kimono, it is better to reduce your extra fabric.
-So you can put it on easily and wear it beautifully.
+So you can put it on quickly and wear it beautifully.

 How to measure yuki